tobiasgf/biowide_synthesis/README.md

 ## Preparation of OTU tables / sequencing data
 Links to the Illumina sequence data is referenced in the relevant scripts

-### most important CLI tools were used for this study
+### most important CLI tools used for this study for sequence processing

  * VSEARCH v.2.9 (or later) (https://github.com/torognes/vsearch)
  * Cutadapt v 1.17 (https://cutadapt.readthedocs.io/en/stable/)